jiankaiwang/cpp-builder/README.md

 * [`cpython`](cpython): In the first approach, we introduce how to wrap the C++ source code by the official supporting.
 * [`ctypes`](ctypes): The second approach is to wrap the C++ source code by compiling it into the shared library, and then load the library in the Python runtime.
 The `ctypes` defines lots of data types and accessing methods for interacting.

+C++ is one of most popular programming languages.
+It is also adopted for developing apps on different types of SoC, and microcontrollers.
+However, in many cases, it is hard to preapre all kinds of hardware platforms for compiling C++ source code.
+To these cases, cross compiling may be a good approach, and it can provide relatively much resource for compiling.

+* [`cross compiling for armhf`](cross-compiling-armhf): in this scenario, we demo how to cross compile the C++ source code for armhf in x86_64.